Tech Jacket: Publication history

-Original Series (2002–2003): Tech Jacket debuted with a six-issue run from November 2002 to April 2003, created by writer Robert Kirkman and artist E.J.
+Tech Jacket debuted with a six-issue run from November 2002 to April 2003, created by writer Robert Kirkman and artist E.J.
 Su.
 The comic introduces Zack Thompson, an ordinary high school student who unexpectedly inherits an incredibly powerful piece of alien technology known as the Tech Jacket.
 This suit—created by the Geldarians, a highly advanced and intelligent alien race—grants him a host of high-tech capabilities.
 These issues were later collected into the trade paperback Tech Jacket Volume 1: The Boy From Earth.

-Digital Miniseries (2013–2014): In 2013, the story continued with digital-only issues #7 and #8, which were reprints of backup stories from Invincible issues #71–75, 77–78, and 80.
+In 2013, the story continued with digital-only issues #7 and #8, which were reprints of backup stories from Invincible issues #71–75, 77–78, and 80.
 These were followed by a three-issue digital miniseries in 2014, written by Joe Keatinge with art by Khary Randolph.
 This miniseries served as a bridge between the original run and the upcoming ongoing series, reintroducing Zack Thompson in a more seasoned role as Earth’s galactic guardian.
 These digital issues were collected in Tech Jacket Volume 2: Lift Off.

-Final print Series (2014–2015): Following the digital miniseries, Tech Jacket was relaunched as a print series under Skybound/Image Comics, running for 12 issues from July 2014 to December 2015.
+Following the digital miniseries, Tech Jacket was relaunched as a print series under Skybound/Image Comics, running for 12 issues from July 2014 to December 2015.
 Joe Keatinge continued as the writer, with Khary Randolph as the artist.
 This series expanded the Tech Jacket universe with high-stakes, cosmic adventures, showcasing Zack’s evolution as a hero.
 The issues were collected into two volumes: Volume 3: Touch the Sky (issues #1–6) and Volume 4: All Falls Down (issues #7–12).

-Integration with the Invincible Universe: Tech Jacket is set within the same universe as Kirkman’s Invincible.
-Zack Thompson appears in the “Viltrumite War” storyline, collaborating with characters like Invincible, Omni Man, and Allen the Alien.
-The character recently made an appearance in the third season of the Invincible animated series on Prime Video, further cementing his place within that shared continuity.
+Tech Jacket is set within the same universe as Kirkman's Invincible.
+Zack Thompson appears in the "Viltrumite War" storyline, collaborating with characters like Invincible, Omni Man, and Allen the Alien.